 Customer retention strategies focus on optimizing the lifetime value of existing customers.
 These include loyalty programs, customer service improvement, upselling and cross-selling, and proactive account management of key customers.

 Distribution partnerships provide entry to established sales channels without the cost and time involved in building direct selling capabilities.
-This works best for geographic expansion or expansion into new bases of customers.
+This works best for geographic expansion or expansion into new customer bases.

 Technology alliances can extend product or operating capabilities via integration with complementary technologies.
 This enables differentiated value propositions with premium price capability.